elastic/beats/libbeat/autodiscover/README.md

 ### Autodiscover without LeaderElection

 When setting `unique: false` or not setting it at all the Leader Election mechanism is disabled.
-That way all the beat instances will enable the provided template.
+That way all Beat instances will enable the provided template.
 Or at least the ones that match a condition.
 A good appliance of this is when user wants to enable a specific module(for example redis) each time a pod with a specific label appears in each kubernetes node.

 Example: